mordori/push_swap/README.md

 ``` git
 git clone https://github.com/mordori/push-swap.git push-swap && cd push-swap && make
 ```
-- Execute the program with numbers in random order, for example
+- Execute the program with numbers in a random order, for example
 ``` bash
 ./push_swap -4 7 -10 2 5 1 -8
 ```

 > [!TIP]
-> Use shuf to generate `n` numbers from a range in randomized order
+> Use `shuf` to generate `n` numbers from a range in a randomized order
 > ``` bash
 > ./push_swap $(shuf -i -100-100 -n 10)
 > ```

-The program will print the called operations and output the total amount in the end
+The program will sort the numbers, print the called operations, and output the total amount of calls in the end.

 - To delete all of the compiled files, use
 ``` Makefile